odino/odino.github.com/source/about/index.markdown

 work at, both from a technical and interpersonal perspective;
 some of the feedback that I received includes:

+> Alex is a standout mentor that everyone needs in their corner!
+His ability to prioritize people and understand their problems is valued by everyone I know, as he says "humans first".
+On the engineering side, I haven't met anyone that can move quite so seamlessly between different fields, you can throw anything (product architecture, design review, infrastructure issues, architectural challenges, complicated problems, hands-on development) at him and he won't sweat.
+I was confident I could go to Alex with any technical problem and be sure that he would try his best to solve it, he is someone I've always looked for direction and strategy.
+>
+> His distinct enthusiasm for sharing his expertise, skills and knowledge is unparalleled.
+There is nothing he can't do from writing beautiful code to being a positive role model, publishing a book, creating a programming language, managing and inspiring a highly scalable team to spotting quick wins within existing system that creates meaningful impact.
+>
+> Having known him for almost a decade I could happily say he is one of my favorite person to work with.
+I've always looked up to him as a leader with unimpeachable integrity and transparency, a standard that I strive to reach some day.
+>
+> **Samar Agrawal, Engineering Lead @ Noon (2022)**
+>
 > Alex is one of the best software engineers/architects I have ever worked with.
 If I say I have learned a lot from him that would be an understatement.
 > I remember my first feature flag in 2012 was supervised by him to solving a pretty complex programming problem pair programming with him.
 He is a gifted engineer and a great manager.
 > I have not seen another CTO who is still so hands-on who can take up any problem and come up with innovative solutions.